 Does CA-QRIS lead to quality improvement?
 Because the implementation of CA-QRIS is still relatively recent in California, no studies have yet examined whether programs' quality rating scores improve over time as a function of QI activities.
 Studies from other states, however, indicate that programs participating in QRIS generally do show improvements in ratings.
-In Indiana, about 20% of participating programs increased their rating by at least one level over six months, while 60% and 65% of programs in Minnesota and Oklahoma increased their rating by at least one level over one year and three years, respectively.
-In an experimental study in Washington state the QRIS treatment group had significantly higher observed quality scores, but there was no impact of QRISD on the overall QRIS rating.
-Findings from Florida indicate that programs tended to experience quality growth within the first or second year after their initial rating, but that quality improvements then tapered off.
-Centers located in poor neighborhoods, however, tended to show decreases in quality over time as measured with star ratings, suggesting that programs serving low-income children may need additional supports to improve.
+In Indiana, about 20% of participating programs increased their rating by at least one level over six months, while 60% and 65% of programs in Minnesota and Oklahoma increased their rating by at least one level over one year and three years, respectively.93 In an experimental study in Washington state the QRIS treatment group had significantly higher observed quality scores, but there was no impact of QRISD on the overall QRIS rating.94 Findings from Florida indicate that programs tended to experience quality growth within the first or second year after their initial rating, but that quality improvements then tapered off.95 Centers located in poor neighborhoods, however, tended to show decreases in quality over time as measured with star ratings, suggesting that programs serving low-income children may need additional supports to improve.96 quality.

-All of these studies are limited in several ways.
-First, the studies do not include a comparison group, so it cannot be concluded that participation in QRIS caused increases in quality.
 Second, the results are limited due to program attrition.
 Programs with lower scores are more likely to opt out of future QRIS ratings, leading to a sample with an overall higher average QRIS score.97 One recent study of North Carolina's QRIS provides better evidence on causality.
 Using a quasi-experimental design, the researchers found that when programs received a lower rating, they showed significant improvement in their quality rating, primarily through increases in their environmental rating scale (ERS) score.
 The increase was only found for programs that were located near other centers and faced competition for enrollment.
 For programs without competition from nearby programs, a lower rating was not associated with quality improvement.
 This study also found that lower-rated programs were more likely to opt out of QRIS in the future.98